 NOTICE: The information below was obtained directly from the Division of Motorist Services (DMS).

-- If you are the victim of title fraud, you may place an administrative stop on a Florida Title if you have a court order.
+- If you are the victim of title fraud, you may only place an administrative stop on a Florida Title if you have a court order.

 - Stop will prevent any title action until the stop is removed.